 “I was born an entrepreneur.
 It’s been my passion since childhood.
 I love to create things, build things and run things, often in an unconventional fashion.
 That mindset propelled me to help found HK and to dream up and implement my strategy to create a truly global and seamless provider of employment law services via the Employment Law Alliance.”

 Steve’s practice involves labor, employment and higher education law on behalf of management in both the private and public sectors.
 He advises clients throughout the country on day-to-day legal issues affecting the workplace, including employee discipline and terminations, union organizing, workforce reductions and reorganizations harassment, discrimination and bullying claims, proprietary information and trade secrets disputes, substance abuse, workplace privacy, disability accommodations, employment contracts, faculty tenure, and other human resources issues.
 He has also overseen and conducted hundreds of internal investigations involving allegations of harassment, discrimination, workplace violence, retaliation, ethics violations, misappropriation of trade secrets, and theft.

-“One of my passions is helping companies prevent, investigate and resolve employee misconduct: harassment, bullying, discrimination, retaliation, ethical violations, theft and other acts of dishonesty, and the like.”
+“One of my passions is helping companies prevent, investigate and resolve employee misconduct: harassment, bullying, discrimination, retaliation, ethical violations, theft, and other acts of dishonesty.”
 Steve says.
 “When I’m retained to serve as a neutral investigator looking into allegations of serious misconduct, it’s normally for a very high-profile matter.
 I pride myself on being discreet and even-handed and developing rapport with all interested parties.
 And I never shy away from making tough but necessary decisions.”

 Steve regularly defends employers in state and federal courts and administrative agencies on disputes involving discrimination, harassment, wrongful termination, trade secrets/unfair competition, and wage and hour law, and union-related matters.
 He has vast experience providing assistance to unionized employers on matters including collective bargaining, strikes and picketing, contract interpretation disputes, and labor arbitrations.
 He has tried to verdict over 100 cases before courts, arbitrators, administrative law judges, and government agencies with a win rate of over 90%.
 He successfully argued a seminal wage and hour issue before the California Supreme Court.